jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 ## Azure IoT Hub Device Provisioning Service

-The simulator has the capability to contact the DPS with the provided configuration and get a connection string to an Azure IoT Hub.
+The simulator has the capability to contact the DPS with the provided configuration and get a connection string for an Azure IoT Hub.
 The Azure IoT Hub is assigned according to the rules set in the DPS.

-DPS allows the simulator to provision and get its running connection string dynamically.
-For more details about what this means, see [here](sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md).

 ## Simulator DPS settings